djeich/design_history_website/research/flw_autobiography.md

 - Signed copies of this edition have been valued between $1,000-$3,500 depending on condition
 - The red square signature is a distinctive feature of Wright's signed books
 - Wright's signature adds significant value to the book
 - The dedication to W.A.
-Schneider adds provenance and potentially additional value
+Speerschneider adds provenance and potentially additional value

 ## Physical Description
 - Orange/terracotta cloth binding